zainhaidar16/Titanic---Machine-Learning-from-Disaster/README.md

 ### 3. Model Training

-- Used a Decision Tree Classifier for the initial model.
+- Used a Random Forest Classifier for the initial model.
 - Employed hyperparameter tuning using GridSearchCV.

 ### 4. Hyperparameter Tuning

-- For Decision Tree:
-  - Tuned the 'max_depth' hyperparameter using GridSearchCV.
 - For Random Forest:
   - Defined the parameter distribution for 'max_depth' and 'n_estimators'.
   - Utilized RandomizedSearchCV for hyperparameter tuning.